-8 Chinese New Year Foods You’ll Need to Celebrate Like You’re Really Chinese
+8 Chinese New Year Foods You’ll Need to Celebrate Like You’re Chinese

-These eight lucky foods are traditionally eaten by the Chinese to welcome the new year.
+These eight lucky foods are traditionally eaten by the Chinese to welcome the lunar new year.

 Every year, around the beginning of February, my Chinese parents gather all the necessary foods to usher in the New Year.
 My grandma often spends hours at the stove, steaming caramel-colored gau.
 My mom is a pro when it comes to deep-frying round balls of jin dui and mixing more than a dozen ingredients to make flavorful jai.
 Chinese New Year always feels like a super special occasion.